sumanthyarajala/firstrepo/README.md

 # firstrepo
-My name is Dileep Sumanth and i go to Northwest Missouri State University.
+My name is Dileep Sumanth and i go to Northwest Missouri State University, maryville.